 This cultivar forms a well-shaped tree, usually with a prominent straight central trunk and regular branching when it is allowed to grow freely.
 It can usually be distinguished by its crown shape, its winter buds, and large leaves.

 Specimens of this variety can be found infrequently through Greater London.
-There are a few mature specimens, including the tree at Kew Gardens.
-There are some young plantings, yet to reach any kind of maturity.
+A selection is described here.
+Most are young or youngish, but there are a few older specimens, including the mature tree at Kew Gardens which may have been the first described under this name.

 It is named after the plantsman Augustine Henry (Wikipedia article) , who among his other activities, carried out some early investigations into the origin of the London plane.
 This variety was first described by Henry, as Platanus hispanica, from the specimen at Kew Gardens.

 Tree and crown - It forms a large strong growing tree, usually with a single clear upright trunk to a considerable height.
-The trunk is usually straight, upright, and more cylindric than most plane trees.
+The trunk is usually straight and more cylindric than most plane trees.
 The branches are somewhat sinuous.
-The tips of side branches droop to the extent that the tree can be described as a weeping form.
+The tips of side branches droop to the extent that the tree can seem a weeping form.

 Bark - This flakes freely in patches on trunk and older branches, leaving a dappled trunk.
 On younger trees it is sometimes somewhat persistent, especially on the lower trunk, with regular fractures.